MaterializeInc/materialize/doc/developer/design/20240625_subsource_deprecation_blue_green_sources.md

 for dealing with data ingested from upstream data sources.
 Our existing model of a *source* does not provide a consistent interface among source types.

-Single-output Kafka sources put their data under the source's primary relation, whereas multi-output Postgres/MySQL sources do not allow querying the source's primary relation and instead contain *subsources*, an entirely separate concept.
+Single-output sources like Kafka and webhook sources put their data under the source's primary relation, whereas multi-output sources like PostgreSQL and MySQL sources do not allow querying the source's primary relation and instead multiplex into *subsources*, an entirely separate concept.
+In addition to these core source types, we also support the concept of *push sources* (e.g. the Materialize Fivetran connector), which write data to tables.

 Our existing *source* models also make it difficult to deal with upstream schema changes, such that users need to drop and recreate a *source* or *subsource* and any dependent objects